Mechanical Engineering - BEng (Hons) / MEng

 Professional Placement Year

-This course offers a professional placement year.
-This allows you to spend a whole year with an employer, between the second and third years of your degree, and is a great way to find out more about your chosen career.
+This course offers an optional professional placement year.
+This allows you to spend a whole year with an employer, following successful completion of your second year, and is a great way to find out more about your chosen career.
 Some students even return to the same employers after completing their studies.

-Please note that fees are payable during your placement year, equivalent to 20% of the total full-time course fee for that year (£1,850 for UK students).
+Please note that fees are payable during your placement year, equivalent to 20% of the total full-time course fee for that year.

 I decided to study at Birmingham City University because while I was in full time employment this course offered everything that I needed part time and covered all the modules that I needed to progress in my career role.